christytan/OCI-GoldenGate/workshops/atp-d/LabGuide1000AccessingSQLDevWebConsoleAndPerformanceHub.md

 ## Required Artifacts
-- Access to OCI Autonomous transaction processing console
+- An Oracle Cloud Infrastructure account with access to Autonomous Transaction Processing console
 - A pre-provisioned autonomous database with admin access
 - A pre-provisioned developer client machine with network access to database